mr-mocap/cppdotnet/README.md

 * Heterogenous Lookup for C++ map-type data structure
     * Implemented in System::Collections::Specialized::StringDictionary
         * You can take advantage of this to allow lookup of, say, a std::string key with a std::string_view or even a const char *
+        * Unfortunately, it is so new that not all compilers implement it, or you have to use a standard after C++20/23.
 * Get rid of a lot of the interface class inheritance and just implement the interfaces in the resulting class directly.
 This shrinks the size of the final object in memory (yay!) while still allowing the use of the "type erasure" pattern to throw around objects as the correct base-class types.